 Clinicians should remember that concomitant anaplasmosis or babesiosis is possible in patients with severe disease.

-Syphilitic meningitis is less common; it is usually a feature of meningovascular syphilis.
+Syphilitic meningitis is less common; it is usually a feature of meningovascular syphilis Late or tertiary syphilis .
 The meningitis may be acute or chronic.
 It may be accompanied by complications such as cerebrovascular arteritis (possibly causing thrombosis with ischemia or infarction), retinitis, cranial nerve deficits (especially of the 7th cranial nerve), or myelitis.

 Diagnosis of syphilitic meningitis is based on serum and CSF serologic tests, followed by fluorescent treponemal antibody absorption (FTA-ABS) testing to confirm.
-MR angiography and cerebral angiography may accurately differentiate between parenchymal disease and arteritis.
+Magnetic resonance angiography and cerebral angiography may accurately differentiate between parenchymal disease and arteritis.

-Patients with syphilitic meningitis are treated with aqueous penicillin 12 to 24 million units IV/day given in divided doses q 4 h (eg, 2 to 4 million units q 4 h) for 10 to 14 days.
+Patients with syphilitic meningitis are treated with aqueous penicillin 12 to 24 million units IV/day given in divided doses every 4 hours (eg, 2 to 4 million units every 4 hours) for 10 to 14 days.

-Cryptococcal meningitis is the most common cause of chronic meningitis in the Western hemisphere and the most common opportunistic infection in patients with AIDS (see Cryptococcosis).
+Cryptococcal meningitis Cryptococcosis Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
+Symptoms... read more is the most common cause of chronic meningitis in the Western hemisphere and the most common opportunistic infection in patients with AIDS AIDS Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more .
 Common causes of cryptococcal meningitis in the US are

 C. neoformans var. grubii causes 90% of cases of cryptococcal meningitis.
 C. neoformans can be in soil, trees, and pigeon or other bird excreta.
 Meningitis due to C. neoformans usually develops in immunocompromised patients but occasionally develops in patients without apparent underlying disease.